markuched13/markuched13.github.io/posts/pg/fractal.md

 We see that its more of a configuration table

-Which stores like ftp configuration
+Which stores like ftp configuration and the password column stores its password by getting its md5hash then base64 encoding in a binary format

 Lets try if we can add a user to the table